 After the Pensions Act 2004, the Pensions Regulator issued a Code of Practice called Trustee Knowledge and Understanding.
 This sets out some specific areas where trustees need to have a certain level of knowledge.

-The Trustee Directors complete an annual self-assessment questionnaire.
+The Trustee Directors each complete an annual self-assessment questionnaire.
 It’s based on aspects of law relating to trusteeship and pensions, investments and funding and other essential aspects of pensions knowledge.
 For instance, it includes units on: